brydr/loop-mania/assumptions.md

     * Armour: 200 gold (buy), 100 gold (sell)
     * Helmet: 120 gold (buy), 60 gold (sell)
     * Health Potions: 50 gold (buy), 20 gold (sell)
+* Each path tile in the game has a 1% chance of gold spawning on them.

 # Buildings
 * A **trap** deals 30 HP of damage.